spectrocloud/librarium/docs/docs-content/integrations/prometheus-operator.md

 <TabItem label="Deprecated" value="Deprecated">

 All versions less than v40.x.x are considered deprecated.
-Upgrade to a newer version to take advantage of new features.
+Upgrade to a newer version to take advantage of the new features.

 </TabItem>